nnellans/ado-pipelines-guide/README.md

 ```yaml
 pr: 'none'
 ```
-- Pushes to branches will not trigger a pipeline run
+- Pull Requests on branches will not trigger a pipeline run

 ### Option 2 - Simplified Branch Syntax
 ```yaml